awslabs/aws-glue-catalog-sync-agent-for-hive/README.md

 ## Installation

-You can build the software yourself by configuring Maven and issuing `mvn package`, which will result in the binary being built to `aws-glue-catalog-sync-agent/target/HiveGlueCatalogSyncAgent-1.0-SNAPSHOT.jar`, or alternatively you can download the jar from [s3://awslabs-code-us-east-1/HiveGlueCatalogSyncAgent/HiveGlueCatalogSyncAgent-1.0-SNAPSHOT.jar](https://s3.amazonaws.com/awslabs-code-us-east-1/HiveGlueCatalogSyncAgent/HiveGlueCatalogSyncAgent-1.0-SNAPSHOT.jar) (`c11eb6f2412af66afca3aea55cbfe19f`).
+You can build the software yourself by configuring Maven and issuing `mvn package`, which will result in the binary being built to `aws-glue-catalog-sync-agent/target/HiveGlueCatalogSyncAgent-1.1-SNAPSHOT.jar`, or alternatively you can download the jar from [s3://awslabs-code-us-east-1/HiveGlueCatalogSyncAgent/HiveGlueCatalogSyncAgent-1.1-SNAPSHOT.jar](https://s3.amazonaws.com/awslabs-code-us-east-1/HiveGlueCatalogSyncAgent/HiveGlueCatalogSyncAgent-1.1-SNAPSHOT.jar) (`808ace2165025c9da7288d0caa3e6b91`).
+You can also run `mvn assembly:assembly`, which generates a mega jar including dependencies `aws-glue-catalog-sync-agent/target/HiveGlueCatalogSyncAgent-1.1-SNAPSHOT-jar-with-dependencies.jar` also found [here](https://s3.amazonaws.com/awslabs-code-us-east-1/HiveGlueCatalogSyncAgent/HiveGlueCatalogSyncAgent-1.1-SNAPSHOT-jar-with-dependencies.jar) (`ff54e3993d7add705840661c7ab048c2`).

+## Required Dependencies

+If you install the `HiveGlueCatalogSyncAgent-1.1-SNAPSHOT.jar` into your cluster, you must also ensure you have the following dependencies available:

+* Log4J
+* SLF4J
+* AWS Java SDK Core
+* org.antlr.stringtemplate
+* com.amazonaws.athena.jdbc.atl-athena-jdbc-driver, version 1.0.2-atlassian-1 or higher
+* AWS Java SDK CloudWatch Logs

 ## Configuration Instructions
 # S3